Table Of Contents

 A trailing stop continues with the concept of the SL.
 Instead of staying fixed, it moves with the market when the price moves in your favor.
 If you buy at 1.0800 and trail the stop by 30 pips, once price reaches 1.0830 your stop immediately shifts to 1.0800, turning risk into a break-even position.
 If price keeps rising, the stop follows, letting you ride the trend while protecting profits.

-Many brokers offer advanced combinations that bundle entries and exits together.
-These are designed to give you more control and reduce the need for constant monitoring.
+Combo orders and advanced orders bundle entries and exits together in one setup.
+They are designed to give traders more control and reduce the need for constant monitoring.
+This can make execution more efficient when managing active positions.

-The names of each combo order might vary by platform, but the logic remains the same that you’re setting conditions not just for getting in, but also for what happens next.
+The names of combo orders might vary by platform, but the logic is the same: you’re setting conditions not just for entry, but also for what happens next.

 Trailing stop order

-A trailing stop order moves with the market, protecting profits as price goes in your favor.
+A trailing stop order is often used as an advanced order wrapper, helping automate trade management as price moves in your favor.
 Unlike a fixed SL, this one adjusts dynamically, ensuring gains are locked in without cutting your trade short too early.

 One-cancels-the-other (OCO)